Official websites use .mil

 Only one customer memorandum is allowed, and the template is required.
 It is best to coordinate with all interested parties and select the best fit for the contract, which can be meeting a combination of customer needs.
 However, you will need to identify the main customer/end user and designated TPOC for the effort.
 Letters of Support from other customers are encouraged, but do not fulfill the customer memorandum requirement.

-The customer memorandum template for each solicitation will be included in each solicitation as an attachment.
+The customer memorandum template will be included in each solicitation.
 Because there are often changes that result between solicitations, only use the template provided within the solicitation you are responding to.

-The SFPP is designed to catalyze relationships between Air Force and Space Force end-users and acquisition professionals, private-sector innovators and inventors.
+Strategic Funding Increase, or STRATFI, is a program focused on large-scale, strategic capabilities at the DAF level.
+Tactical Funding Increase,or TACFI, focuses on transitioning smaller-scale, tactical capabilities at the operational level.
+They are designed to catalyze relationships between Air Force and Space Force end-users and acquisition professionals, private-sector innovators and inventors.

 The program strives to bridge the gap between current SBIR/STTR Phase II and Phase III scaling efforts, facilitating delivery of strategic capabilities for the Department of the Air Force.